Configure Cross-Origin Resource Sharing (CORS)

 })

-Your React app can now make authenticated requests to your C# server across different origins.
+Now that CORS is configured, your React frontend can send requests to your C# server across different origins.

 What’s Next